Citigroup: The Vaccine Is A Game Changer (NYSE:C)

 This Monday morning, Pfizer and BioNTech announced that their COVID vaccine is more than 90 percent effective in a phase III study.
 Markets soared with a sharp rotation from growth/large tech to value and cyclical stocks.
 The financials rallied strongly and vastly outperformed the benchmarks.

-There is little doubt that for Citigroup (C) an effective vaccine is a complete game-changer on a number of levels.
+There is little doubt that for Citigroup (NYSE:C) an effective vaccine is a complete game-changer on a number of levels.

 The key two areas are: